DevDom3105/gd-YAFSM/README.md

 # ![gd-YAFSM icon](icon.png)gd-YAFSM (**g**o**d**ot-**Y**et **A**nother **F**inite **S**tate **M**achine)

-Designer-friendly Finite State Machine implemented in "Godotic" way
+Designer-friendly Finite State Machine implemented in "Godotic" way.
+⚠️ **Note**

+> This is a fork of from the original implementation [gd-YAFSM](https://github.com/imjp94/gd-YAFSM).
+I extend this plugin by with features which I use in practice when working on my personal game project.
+Have a look at the [New Fetures](#New Features) section below for an introduction.

 ⚠️ **Warning**

 > It is not recommended to be used in production yet, as api might be changed before v1.0.
 > Testing & reporting bugs are greatly appreciated.